nautobot/nautobot-app-ssot/docs/admin/integrations/vsphere_setup.md

 }
 ```

-> Note: The URL and verify ssl parameters can be changed post initialization via the GUI.
+> Note: The URL and verify SSL parameters can be changed post initialization via the GUI.

 ## Configuration